simon-gross/master_thesis/.ipynb_checkpoints/readme-checkpoint.md

 # Acknowledgement
-OpenAI awarded a grant of 200 $ under the "OpenAI Researcher Access Program" for this thesis which covered all costs for the presented experiments.
+OpenAI awarded a grant of 200 $ under the "OpenAI Researcher Access Program" for this thesis which covered all costs for the presented experiment experiment.